-FLEX (FLow for Enterprise Transformation) is an operating model based on systems-thinking, Lean-Thinking and the principles of product development flow.
+FLEX (FLow for Enterprise Transformation) is an operating model based on the principles of product development flow (which I’ll call Flow-thinking) and Lean-Thinking.
 Its intention is to help guide organizations in achieving business agility – the quick realization of value predictably, sustainably and with high quality.

-It accomplishes this in a guided process that enables us to create an approach contextualized for our organization, while taking advantage of existing process patterns so that we do not need to reinvent the wheel.
-FLEX can be used to start with a tailored framework for of initial adoption.
-This starting point can then adjust this as skills increase, understanding of challenges deepen and as the organization changes.
-FLEX provides a way to create an emerging framework that evolves at the pace that best suits us.
+It accomplishes this in a guided process that enables us to create an approach contextualized for an organization, while taking advantage of existing process patterns so that no one needs to reinvent the wheel.
+FLEX can create a set starting point on its own or use an existing framework (tailored to an organization’s needs) as a starting point.
+This starting point can then be adjusted as skills increase, understanding of challenges deepen and as the organization changes.
+FLEX provides a way to create an emerging framework that evolves at the pace that best suits the organization adopting it.

 “If you only quantify one thing, quantify the Cost of Delay” – Don Reinertsen

 FLEX guides us in achieving business agility by focusing on reducing the cost of delay in delivering value.
 “Cost of delay” is what it costs an organization in lost revenue, lost opportunity, increased risks, customer respect, etc., due to a delay in realization of value.
 Cost of delay can be reduced by focusing the enterprise’s capacity on what will achieve the greatest value in the shortest amount of time.
 It can do this by allocating the organization’s capacity to these items of greatest value.
 This is the effectiveness aspect of the equation.
 It can also become more efficient by attending to, among other things, the workflow being used, the structure of the teams involved, the size of the items being worked on, the number of the items being worked on, the visibility of the work and the agreements among the people in the organization.
 How changes are introduced and the roles of leadership and management is also critical.